Skip to main content

 Description

-Amazon S3 is a file storage solution from Amazon Web Services.
-The Amazon S3 component allows you to create, read, update, move, list or delete objects (files) within an Amazon S3 bucket.
+Amazon S3 is an object storage service from Amazon Web Services (AWS).
+This component allows you to create, read, update, move, list, and delete objects (files) within an Amazon S3 bucket.

 A common integration pattern involves listing files in a file store, and performing a series of actions on the array of files that are returned.
 See our looping over files quickstart for information about how to create a loop over an array of files.